aave/aave-utilities/README.md

   uiIncentiveDataProviderAddress,
   provider,
 });

+// Note, contract calls should be performed in an async block, and updated on interval or on network/market change

 // Object containing array of pool reserves and market base currency data
 // { reservesArray, baseCurrencyData }